AllenInstitute/bmtk/_sources/bionet.rst.txt

 Installation
 ------------
 BioNet supports both Python 2.7 or Python 3.6+, and also requires NEURON 7.4+ to be installed.
-See our `Installation instructions <installation>`_ for help on installing NEURON and the bmtk.
+See our `Installation instructions <installation>`_ for help on installing NEURON and the BMTK.